 GLM 5.2: Zhipu’s 1M-Context Open-Source Model Explained

-GLM 5.2 arrived on June 13, 2026, and it lands with three headline numbers: a 744-billion-parameter Mixture-of-Experts design, a 1-million-token context window, and an MIT license that makes the weights free for anyone to download and run.
+Update, June 21, 2026: The first independent benchmarks have landed since launch and now rank GLM 5.2 as the strongest open-weight coding model, and the open weights are available for self-hosting.
+Scores and analysis are below.
+GLM 5.2 arrived on June 13, 2026, and it lands with three headline numbers: a 753-billion-parameter Mixture-of-Experts design, a 1-million-token context window, and an MIT license that makes the weights free for anyone to download and run.
 Chinese AI lab Zhipu AI (operating as Z.ai) shipped it as a coding-first frontier model, and the timing was not subtle.
-It went public just two days after the US ordered Anthropic to cut foreign access to its Fable 5 and Mythos 5 models.
-This article breaks down what GLM 5.2 actually is, how it differs from the GLM 5.1 release in April, what the 1M-token context means in practice, and where it […]
+It went public just two days after the US ordered Anthropic to cut foreign access to […]

 Kimi K2.7 Code 1T Model Review thumbnail featuring a glowing Kimi logo and wordmark against a dark blue and purple neon tech background.